-- annually reviewing and making recommendations to the board of directors with respect to corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and making recommendations to the board of directors with respect to the compensation of our chief executive officer; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - · reviewing and making recommendations to the board of directors with respect to director compensation; - · reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - · reviewing and discussing with the board of directors corporate succession plans for the chief executive officer and other key officers.
+- annually reviewing and making recommendations to the board of directors with respect to corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and making recommendations to the board of directors with respect to the compensation of our chief executive officer; - · reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - · overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - · reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - · reviewing and discussing with the board of directors corporate succession plans for the chief executive officer and other key officers.

 Nominating and corporate governance committee.
 Dr. Hong, Dr. Pellegrini and Mr. McKee currently serve on the nominating and corporate governance committee, which is chaired by Dr. Hong.
-Dr. Pellegrini has informed the board of his intention to resign from his position immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable NASDAQ Global Market rules.
 The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of NASDAQ and which will be available on our website prior to the completion of this offering at www.agiletherapeutics.com.
 The inclusion of our website address here and elsewhere in this prospectus does not include or incorporate by reference the information on our website into this prospectus.
 The nominating and corporate governance committee's responsibilities include:

-developing and recommending to the board of directors criteria for board and committee membership;
+- developing and recommending to the board of directors criteria for board and committee membership; - · establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - · reviewing the size and composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - · identifying individuals qualified to become members of the board of directors;

-- establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - · reviewing the size and composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - · identifying individuals qualified to become members of the board of directors; - · recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; - · developing a mechanism by which violations of the code of business conduct and ethics can be reported in a confidential manner; and - · overseeing the evaluation of the board of directors and management
+- recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; - · developing a mechanism by which violations of the code of business conduct and ethics can be reported in a confidential manner; and - · overseeing the evaluation of the board of directors and management